emarsden/pg-el/README.md

 Tested with Emacs versions 29.1, 28.2, 27.2 and 26.3.
 Emacs versions older than 26.1 will not work against a recent PostgreSQL version (whose default configuration requires SCRAM-SHA-256 authentication), because they don't include the GnuTLS support which we use to calculate HMACs.
 They may however work against a database set up to allow unauthenticated local connections.
+Emacs versions older than 28.1 will not be able to use the extended query protocol (prepared statements), because they don't have the necessary bindat functionality.

 You may be interested in an alternative library [emacs-libpq](https://github.com/anse1/emacs-libpq) that enables access to PostgreSQL from Emacs by binding to the libpq library.